webhintio/hint/docs/about/FAQ.md

 We will gladly accept any contribution you can do.
 Most of the [issues in `sonarwhal`][issues] should have a difficulty level.
-Also don't hesitate to ask for help.
+Also don’t hesitate to ask for help.

 ## What browsers are supported?